Pocztówka z WWA, lato '19: Background and release

-In the opening track of his previous album, Café Belga, the rapper announced a possible break from music in 2019, but on July 7, a photo surfaced online in which the rapper could be seen during a recording session in the studio.
-On February 9, 2019, a snippet of the musician's new song leaked onto the Internet, which the label Asfalt Records tried unsuccessfully to remove.
+In the opening track of his previous album, Café Belga, the rapper announced a possible break from music in 2019, but on 7 July a photo appeared online in which the rapper could be seen during a recording session in the studio.
+On 9 February 2019 a snippet of the musician's new song leaked onto the Internet, which the label Asfalt Records tried unsuccessfully to remove.
 In April of the same year, on the Instagram profile of the recording studio in which the rapper works, a post appeared that confirmed the formation of the new album.

-On July 16, 2019, the rapper announced the release of his new album Pocztówka z WWA, lato '19 on August 9 and pre-orders for the album have begun.
+On 16 July 2019 the rapper announced the release of his new album Pocztówka z WWA, lato '19 on 9 August and pre-orders for the album have begun.
 The musician wrote on Instagram that despite the announced hiatus, he couldn't help himself and will release a new album in the summer like he does every year.
-On July 23, 2019 around 10pm the album was unexpectedly released on YouTube and streaming services such as Spotify among others, as always the rapper has made the entire album available for free MP3 download on his website.
+On 23 July 2019 around 10pm the album was unexpectedly released on YouTube and streaming services such as Spotify among others, as always the rapper has made the entire album available for free MP3 download on his website.

-On August 9, 2019, the album was released in a physical version for purchase at Asfalt Shop and Empik stores.
+On 9 August 2019 the album was released in a physical version for purchase at Asfalt Shop and Empik stores.
 The album was bought in pre-order in 15 thousand copies.
 The limited edition physical version of Pocztówka z WWA was accompanied by two tracks that were not included in streaming services.
 Full Metal Jacket is responsible for the graphic design of the album.